Nicoya: Airports

 Nicoya has also an airport for domestic flights with no current scheduled services.

 Arts and culture

 The town was built in an old colonial style, in the Cordillera Volcánica de Guanacaste.
 Agriculture and cattle form the backbone of the city's economy, as well as the province which surrounds it.

 Governance

-While the town elected 61-year-old Lorenzo Rosales Vargas as mayor on December 3, 2006, he was only able to serve for about a year before quitting due to health reasons.
+While the town elected 61-year-old Lorenzo Rosales Vargas as mayor on December 3, 2006, he was only able to serve for about a year before quitting for health reasons.
 Since May 5, 2008 Eduardo Gutiérrez Rosales has been holding the office as Nicoya's first supply mayor.
 They are both members of the National Liberation Party (PLN).

 Sports

 A.D.
 Guanacasteca is the city's major football team, having spent several years in the Costa Rican Primera División.
-They sold their licence and were moved away from Nicoya to become Brujas de Escazú in 2004.
-They were later reformed and play their home games in the Estadio Chorotega.
+In 2004, they sold their license and were moved away from Nicoya to become Brujas F.C., but were reformed a year later.
+They currently play their home games at Estadio Chorotega.